nucleic/kiwi/README.md

 faster than the original Cassowary solver with typical use cases gaining a 40x improvement.
 Memory savings are consistently > 5x.

-In addition to the C++ solver, Kiwi ships with hand-rolled Python bindings for Python 3.7+.
+In addition to the C++ solver, Kiwi ships with hand-rolled Python bindings.

 # How to use
 ## C++ with CMake